Dandelion

 Abundant throughout the Burren

-Wonderful meadows packed with yellow dandelions can be found throughout the Burren in late Spring.
-Their distinctive fluffy seed heads or “clocks” make a beautiful sight particularly in evening sunlight
+Wonderful meadows flushed with yellow dandelions can be found throughout the Burren in late Spring.
+Their distinctive fluffy seed heads or “clocks” make a beautiful sight particularly in evening sunlight.

 Short description:

-Unmistakable bright yellow flowering heads familiar to all.
+Unmistakable bright yellow flowers which are familiar to all.
 Closer investigation reveals a collection 0f 100-200 strap shaped florets which are borne on hollow stems.
 The deeply lobed leaves form a basal rosette.
-This leaf shape gives rise to the French name dent- du- lion (lion’s teeth) from which the plant takes its common name.
+The tooth like leaf shape gives rise to the French name dent- du- lion (lion’s teeth) from which the plant takes its name.

 Noteworthy characteristics: